 This restorative treatment takes three appointments.

 Dental crowns can be made from a variety of materials depending on which tooth is being treated.
-For most teeth porcelain-on-metal or porcelain-on-gold is the preferred option.
+For most teeth, porcelain-on-metal or porcelain-on-gold is the preferred option.
 This is because metal and gold are much stronger than porcelain so these materials can withstand the pressure of your bite.
 A layer of porcelain is placed over the metal or gold for aesthetic reasons.

 If looked after, dental crowns can last between 8 to 10 years.
 As with all restorative treatments we strongly recommend you visit Carnegie Dental Group so we may monitor the health of your restoration as well as your overall oral health.

 A dental bridge is made of two dental crowns and a false tooth fused together.
 This restorative treatment is more affordable than dental implant treatment and an effective tooth replacement option.
-The procedure is similar to dental crown with the exception that two teeth will be prepared instead of one.
-Similar to dental crowns, a dental bridge will last up to 8 to 10 years depending on how well they are looked after.
+The procedure is similar to a dental crown with the exception that two teeth will be prepared instead of one.
+Similar to dental crowns, a dental bridge will last up to 8 to 10 years depending on how well they have looked after.